Idea #121 – In search of Proteus, in the caves of Postojna in Slovenia

 The caves have been studied since 1689 ; in Gloria del Ducato di Carniola , Janez Vajkard Valvasor describes recent not only as the world’s largest , but as the most monstrous .
 It was in these caves that the first specimens of most groups of cave fauna have been discovered, including the famous Proteus Anguinus says Proteus anguinus the largest predator of underground.
 Belonging to the order of newts and salamanders, the Proteus is totally blind , wrapped in a unpigmented skin ; he retains larval characteristics like external gills.
 In adulthood, it can measure 20 at 40 centimeters.
 Feeding on tiny crabs and snails, it can live near hundred years in its natural environment.
 In this video, we had the chance to observe Proteus, in their natural environment.
 Warning : in the legend, the Proteus would be nothing else than …a dragon offspring !

-To better studied, Proteus were, among others, introduced in cave Choranche .
+To studied Proteus better, theys were introduced in Choranche cave .